mgoeker/table2itol/README.md

 Solution: Use the `--label` option to set the name of the tip label column.

-#### All integer columns yield the same kind of visualisation

-Solution: For generating distinct kinds of visualisation from distinct integer columns, run the script several times with distinct values of `--conversion`.
-Since the name of each output file is generated from the name of the respective input column *and* the resulting kind of visualisation, nothing of importance will be overwritten (but see the section on name clashes between distinct spreadsheets).

 #### A name clash of output file names occurs

 `name clash: file [...] has already been generated`